The 6 Best Coffee Spots In Krakow

 Kelleran is a local speciality coffee roaster… and it lives inside a nineteenth-century fort.
 Although we suspect that they are also getting tips for supernaturally good coffee from the resident ghosts, Kelleran claims that the deliciousness of their beans is all down to the roasting process.
 Using traditional methods to perfectly fire the highest possible quality grain of beans, they get licked by the flames of a vintage 1955 Probat Roasting Machine.
 This method for firing adapts to the variety and quality characteristics of green beans.

 Since they are followers of the third wave coffee revolution in Krakow, we’re grateful to find their brightly roasted blanc espresso increasingly taking the place of bitter, burned-out corporation’s flavour too often tasted in Krakow's cafes.
 The best part about Kelleran is that as well as drinking their delicious coffee, you can also learn how to make it!
 Get an inside look at the whole process, gaining knowledge on alternative methods of brewing coffee, and maybe even roasting the beans yourself.

+Hungry for more?
 Discover Krakow's most delicious places with another super fantastic article:

 Wanna taste the most complimentary snack to a locally roasted drip coffee?
 This cafe’s succulent namesake takes the medal with Challah: a sweetly plaited traditional Jewish bread.
 This Kazimierz cafe/bakery are kneading loads of tasty flavours into these natural, braided loaves and it makes the coffee taste even better.
 Unsurprisingly, we heartily recommend them for your first cup of the day along with one of their gorgeous breakfasts.